freedomofpress/securedrop-docs/docs/training_schedule.rst

 -  Check access to previously created Tails USB drives
 -  Create SecureDrop accounts for individual journalists
--  Setup KeyPassXC for *Journalist Workstation* drive
+-  Setup KeePassXC for *Journalist Workstation* drive
 -  Disaster recovery for 2FA and password manager
 -  Updating Tails
--  If needed, process for distributing the SecureDrop Application's private GPG key to a remote journalist's air-gapped *SVS*
+-  If needed, process for distributing the *Submission Private Key* to a remote journalist's air-gapped *Secure Viewing Station*
 -  Do complete journalist process walk through once, and repeat for each individual journalist being oboarded